 Joseph C. Yarze, M.D.

 Joseph C. Yarze, M.D., F.A.C.P., F.A.C.G., F.A.S.G.E., A.G.A.F., F.A.A.S.L.D., matriculated into medical school prior to completing undergraduate studies in chemistry at Rutgers College, in New Jersey.
 He graduated from the UMDNJ-Rutgers Medical School, and subsequently completed his postgraduate training at the Thomas Jefferson University Hospital in Philadelphia.
 Dr. Yarze spent his initial four years in practice at The Guthrie Clinic and he subsequently joined Drs.
 Herlihy and Fritz in 1994.
 Dr. Yarze has over 185 publications, including original articles, case reports, clinical reviews, letters, abstracts and book chapters.
 He has been active at a national level on multiple gastroenterology committees and he serves on the Editorial Review Board of Gastrointestinal Endoscopy.
 In 2016, Dr. Yarze was one of ten physicians in the US who was elected to the American Board of Internal Medicine’s Gastroenterology Board Exam Committee.
-Dr. Yarze is a fellow of the American Association for the Study of Liver Diseases, the American Society for Gastrointestinal Endoscopy, the American Gastroenterological Association and the American College of Gastroenterology.
+Dr. Yarze is a fellow in the American College of Physicians, the American College of Gastroenterology, the American Society for Gastrointestinal Endoscopy, the American Gastroenterological Association, and the American Association for the Study of Liver Diseases.
 Dr. Yarze has special interest in the field of liver disease and has held additional board certification in Transplant Hepatology.
-He resides locally with his wife and two children.
+Dr. Yarze is a Clinical Associate Professor of Medicine at Albany Medical College.